oxarbitrage/my-first-zcash-chapter-7/understanding-public-keys.md

 ## 7.1.2 Understanding Zcash Transparent Public Keys

 In Zcash, public keys are important components in enabling transparent transactions.
-Here's a breakdown of hoiw they are derived, from the private key:
+Here's a breakdown of how they are derived, from the private key:

 A public key is derived from the private key through elliptic curve point multiplication, utilizing the parameters of the secp256k1 curve.
 The secp256k1 curve is defined by the equation: $y^2 = x^3 + 7$